alexcojocaru/elasticsearch-maven-plugin/README.md

 *   **logsDirname** [optional]
     > the name of the directory within the *outputDirectory* (see the property above) where the Elasticsearch logs will be created;

+*   **configPath** [optional]
+    > the path of the config directory to be used by the Elasticsearch instance; it is needed for scripting support, in which case the directory referred by the path should contains a *scripts* directory;

 *   **scriptFile** [required by the *load* goal]
     > a list of commands to be executed to provision the Elasticsearch cluster.
 See the [load.script](#load.script) section for details.